aquastripe/slides/content/2024/mamba/index.md

 # Self-attention

-The efficacy of self-attention is attributed to its ability to route information densely within a context window, allowing it to model complex data.
+The efficacy of self-attention is attributed to its ability to route information densely within a **context window**, allowing it to model complex data.

 Drawbacks:
 - an inability to model anything outside of a finite window